fledge-iot/fledge/docs/OMF.rst

 - Basic Information
    - **Endpoint:** Select what you wish to connect to, in this case OSIsoft Cloud Services.
    - **Naming scheme:** Defines the naming scheme to be used when creating the PI points within the PI Server.
-See `Naming_Scheme`.
+See :ref:`Naming_Scheme`.
    - **Data Source:** Defines which data is sent to the PI Server.
 The readings or Fledge's internal statistics.
    - **Static Data:** Data to include in every reading sent to PI.
 For example, you can use this to specify the location of the devices being monitored by the Fledge server.
 - Authentication